Vol. 18:1 (2010) ► pp.36–49

 Cited by 9 other publications

-This list is based on CrossRef data as of 28 august 2021.
+This list is based on CrossRef data as of 21 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.